MrFaiman/error-classifier-ml/FEEDBACK_LOOP_GUIDE.md

 ## Summary

 The Feedback Loop system transforms the error classifier from a **static model** into an **adaptive, self-improving system**.
-It learns from every user interaction, automatically adjusting confidence scores and improving accuracy over time—all with complete algorithmic transparency and no blackbox libraries.
+It learns from every user interaction, automatically adjusting confidence scores and improving accuracy over time.
+All data is persistently stored in MongoDB for long-term learning and analytics.

-**Key Achievement**: 100% custom reinforcement learning implementation!
+**Key Achievement**: Reinforcement learning with persistent MongoDB storage!